xames3/smart/docs/source/projects/xsnumpy.rst

 easy, perhaps just display the array."* That couldn't be hard, right?
 All I need to do is print the content of my array in a readable format how NumPy does.
 Little did I know I was shooting myself in the foot.
-At its core, a ``repr`` is just an object's internal data representation.
+At its core, a :py:func:`repr` is just an object's internal data representation.
 I started with something like this...

 .. code-block:: python
     :linenos: